About the Foundation

 We work for a world free of malnutrition

-This year the 4th Rainer Gross Prize was awarded during the Micronutrient Forum on “Positioning Women’s Nutrition at the center of Sustainable development”, that was held in Cancún, Mexico on October 23rd to 28th.
+2016 The fourth award was awarded to Dr. Saurabh Mehta of Cornell University, New York, during the Micronutrient Forum on “Positioning Women’s Nutrition at the center of Sustainable development”, held in Cancún, Mexico.

 2012 The awardees of the second Rainer Gross Prize were Kenneth H Brown from the USA and Manuel Ruz from Chile.
 The ceremony was held during the XVI Congress of the Latin American Society of Nutrition (SLAN) in Havana, Cuba.

 2010 The first award was made to Aaron Lechtig of Peru and Angela Cespedes of Bolivia on the occasion of the II World Congress of Public Health Nutrition in Porto, Portugal.